-Foothold traps are lawful methods during the wolf trapping season.
+Traps (CR) - Foothold traps are lawful methods during the wolf trapping season.
 The inside jaw spread of foothold traps must not exceed 9 inches.
 A minimum trap pan tension setting of 10 pounds is required in Regions 1, 2, 3, 4 & 5.
 Two swivels, including a center swivel on the base of the trap, are required for all ground set foothold traps.
-Center swivels are defined as a swivel located on the underside of the trap as near the center of the base plate as reasonably possible.
-The swivel can be attached directly to the base plate at the center, attached to a D-ring centered on the base plate, or can be included in the chain at a point no more than 5 normal chain links from a centered D-ring or base plate attachment point at the center.Conibears or snares may not be used to take wolves.
+The swivel can be attached directly to the base plate at the center, attached to a D-ring centered on the base plate, or can be included in the chain at a point no more than 5 normal chain links from a centered D-ring or base plate attachment point at the center.
+Conibears may not be used to take wolves.